AlejandroAb/CASCABEL/README.md

 #------------------------------------------------------------------------------#
 #                             INPUT FILES                                      #
 #------------------------------------------------------------------------------#
+# To run Cascabel for multiple libraries you can provide an input file, tab    #
+# separated with the following columns:                                        #
+# - Library: Name of the library (this have to match with the values entered   #
+#            in the LIBRARY variable described above).                         #
+# - Forward reads: Full path to the forward reads.                             #
+# - Reverse reads: Full path to the reverse reads.                             #
+# - metadata:      Full path to the file with the information for              #
+#                  demultiplexing the samples (only if needed).                #
+# The full path of this file should be supplied in the input_files variable,   #
-# Here you have to enter the FULL PATH for both: the raw reads and the metadata#
+# otherwise, you have to enter the FULL PATH for both: the raw reads and the   #
-# file (barcode mapping file).
-The metadata file is only needed if you want to #
+# metadata file (barcode mapping file).
+The metadata file is only needed if    #
-# perform demultiplexing.                                                      #
+# you want to perform demultiplexing.                                          #
 # - fw_reads:  Full path to the raw reads in forward direction (R1)            #
 # - rw_reads:  Full path to the raw reads in reverse direction (R2)            #
 # - metadata:  Full path to the metadata file with barcodes for each sample    #
 #              to perform library demultiplexing                               #
+# - input_files: Full path to a file with the information for the library or   #
+#                multiple libraries                                            #
+#                                                                              #
+# ** Please supply only one of the following:                                  #
+#     - fw_reads, rv_reads and metadata                                        #
+#     - input_files                                                            #
 #------------------------------------------------------------------------------#
 fw_reads: "/full/path/to/forward.reads.fq"
 rv_reads: "/full/path/to/reverse.reads.fq"
 metadata: "/full/path/to/metadata.barcodes.txt"
+#or
+input_files: "/full/path/to/input_reference.txt"

 #------------------------------------------------------------------------------#
 #                               RUN                                            #